Pool enclosures can be a great design feature to keep your pool safe and add some neat aesthetics wherever you place your swimming pool.

 Pool enclosures essentially appear like a transparent atrium that lets light into the area while keeping debris, rain, and trespassers out.

 Pool enclosures typically include large side panels made of either glass or polycarbonate.
-These panels are often held together by beams made of wood or metal.
-The metal used is usually high-grade aluminum alloy which is a strong material that can withstand severe weather conditions.
+These panels are held together by beams made of wood or metal.
+The metal is usually high-grade aluminum alloy, a strong material that can withstand severe weather conditions.

 Pool enclosures are used to protect the privacy of the pool area and ensure that the pool meets all necessary security requirements.
-A pool enclosure is also helpful in maintaining the integrity and quality of your pool area.
-Along with safety and maintenance measures, pool enclosures are also useful for properties with cold weather.
+They also protect a swimming pool from cold or stormy weather.

 Types of Pool Enclosures

-There are several different types of pool enclosures.
-Take a look at the different types below to determine which is the best option for your unique space.
+There are many designs to choose from when looking for a pool enclosure.
+Take a look at the different types below to determine which is the best option for your space.

 Pool Enclosure Regulations in Your Area

-Most residential neighborhoods require a barrier, fence, or pool enclosure for security reasons.
-Without an enclosure or fence that meets specific regulations, a homeowner can potentially face a fine.
+Most residential neighborhoods will require you to have a barrier, fence, or pool enclosure around your pool for security reasons.
+Homeowners could face a fine without an enclosure or fence that meets specific regulations.

 Typically, portable and inflatable pools will not require an enclosure.
-However, be sure to check with your local authorities if you must enclose a portable swimming pool in your yard.
+However, check with your local authorities to see if you must enclose a portable swimming pool in your yard.

-To find out more about your local requirement and the regulations for pool enclosures in your area, visit the website of your municipal government.
+To learn more about your local requirements and the regulations for pool enclosures, visit the website of your municipal government.
 You can also contact a pool enclosure expert who will be up to date on the local regulations and enclosure requirements.